 gitStream Automation Library

 This library of gitStream examples is meant to serve as a starting point for your automation.
 We encourage you to customize them for your project and organization.
-If you're looking for examples of how to integrate gitStream with other tools, take a look at the integrations page

 How to use these examples.